B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 Key Takeaways

-• Only structured formats such as Factur-X, UBL, or CII are compliant; emailed PDFs are not.
+• Structured invoices, such as CII, UBL, and Factur-X, are only compliant while emailed PDFs are not.

 What Is B2B e-Invoicing in France?